sylque/docuss/README.md

 ## How It Works

 Docuss allows to integrate your website (or web app) with [Discourse](https://www.discourse.org/), the popular open-source discussion platform.
 Docuss is composed of a plugin running in your Discourse forum and a JavaScript library running in your web pages.

 ## Project Status

 Docuss is in prototype phase.
-Please report any idea or issue in the `Issues` tab of the [Github repository](https://github.com/sylque/docuss).
+Please report any idea or issue in the above `Issues` tab.

 # How To Use It